-Own directly, indirectly or by attribution at least 10% of our voting power; or
+Own directly, indirectly or by attribution at least 10% of our shares by vote or value; or

 Have a functional currency that is not the U.S. dollar.

 If an entity treated as a partnership for U.S. federal income tax purposes holds our ordinary shares, the tax treatment of the entity and an equity owner in such entity will generally depend on the status of the equity owner and the activities of the entity.
 Such an equity owner or entity should consult its own tax advisor as to its tax consequences.